ASABSpring2025/ASABSpring2025.github.io/Attendees.md

 * Treat all conference participants with respect, courtesy, and consideration.
 * Value the diversity of opinions and views that other conference participants have.
 * Avoid personal attacks are other delegates, and only critique ideas rather than personal critiques.
-* Request permission from the conference organiser and the speaker before recording video / audio presentations and discussions.
+* Request permission from the conference organiser and the speaker before recording video/audio presentations and discussions.
 * Presenters may request that their presentation is not shared on social media, and all attendees must respect this.
 * Being conscientious of ensuring that others have the opportunity to speak in group meetings.